jaredblumer/happeni/README.md

 ## Overview

-This Ruby on Rails application allows users to log Happeni they are looking forward to and receive regular reminders.
+This Ruby on Rails application allows users to log pleasant events they are looking forward to and receive regular reminders.
 The app is designed to help users maintain a positive outlook by focusing on enjoyable future activities, a technique often used in CBT to improve mental well-being.

 ## Features

-- **Event Tracking:** Users can add and manage upcoming Happeni by entering event names and dates.
+- **Event Tracking:** Users can add and manage upcoming pleasant events by entering event names and dates.
 - **Reminders:** The app provides regular reminders for upcoming events to keep users engaged and looking forward to their activities.
 - **User-Friendly Interface:** Simple and intuitive design that makes tracking events easy and enjoyable.